custom-components/pyscript/docs/reference.rst

 Any event can be triggered by calling ``event.fire(event_type, **kwargs)``.
 It takes the ``event_type`` as a first argument, and any keyword parameters as the event parameters.
 The ``event_type`` could be a user-defined string, or it could be one of the built-in events.
-You can access the names of those built-in events by importing from ``homeassistant.const``, eg:
+You can access the names of those built-in events by importing from ``homeassistant.const``, e.g.,

 .. code:: python